About Your Inguinal Hernia and Laparoscopic Repair:

-Approximately 600,000 hernia repair operations are performed annually in the United States.
-Many are performed by the conventional “open” method.
+Approximately 600,000 inguinal or groin hernia repair operations are performed annually in the United States.
+Some are performed by the conventional “open” method.
 Some hernia repairs are performed using a small telescope known as a laparoscope.
-If your surgeon has recommended a laparoscopic repair, this brochure can help you understand what a hernia is and about the treatment.
+If your surgeon has recommended a hernia repair, this brochure can help you understand what a hernia is and what your treatment options are.

-- A hernia occurs when the inside layers of the abdominal muscle have weakened, resulting in a bulge or tear.
-In the same way that an inner tube pushes through a damaged tire, the inner lining of the abdomen pushes through the weakened area of the abdominal wall to form a small balloon-like sac.
+- A hernia is a gap or space in the strong tissue that holds muscles in place.
+A hernia occurs when the inside layers of the abdominal muscle have weakened, resulting in a bulge or tear.
+In the same way that an inner tube pushes through a damaged tire, the inner lining of the abdomen pushes through the weakened area of the abdominal wall to form a small balloon like sac.
 This can allow a loop of intestine or abdominal tissue to push into the sac.
-The hernia can cause severe pain and other potentially serious problems that could require emergency surgery.
+The hernia can cause discomfort, severe pain, or other potentially serious problems that could require emergency surgery.

 - Both men and women can get a hernia.